Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Theoretical Analysis

-Assumption 1 imposes the smoothness on individual loss functions, which is commonly used in the convergence analysis of nonconvex algorithms \cite{ghadimi2016mini}.
-Assumption 2 shows that the full gradient is bounded in norm.
-Assumptions 3 guarantees the feasibility of the optimization problem, which has been used in the study of nonconvex ADMMs \cite{hong2016convergence,jiang2019structured}.
 Assumption 4 guarantees the matrix $A^TA$ or $AA^T$ is non-singular, which is commonly used in the convergence analysis of nonconvex ADMM algorithms \cite{hong2016convergence,jiang2019structured}.
 Without loss of generality, we will use the full column rank matrix $A$ as in \cite{huang2019fasters}.
 Assumption 5 shows that the variance of stochastic gradient is bounded in norm, which is widely used in the study of nonconvex methods \cite{ghadimi2016mini} and zeroth-order methods \cite{gao2018information}.
+Considering the nonconvex cases where there are multiple global minima, we admit that Assumptions~\ref{ass:1} and~\ref{ass:4} are not mild.
+Thus, we hope to relax these assumptions in the future work.
+For example, we do not require full row or column rank of matrix $A$.
+Next, we give a useful lemma.